How to Measure Candidate Experience

 Think of it like this: asking someone at the end of your process what they thought about the application and your online brand is a bit late.
 To get their true opinion in real-time send out within 24 hours of your touchpoint or their interaction with you.

 Be specific and send out a survey to a portion of your candidates at every touchpoint to learn where in the journey you’re going right and wrong.
 This type of Candidate Experience measurement is done best with Net Promoter Score.
-You can then measure CX throughout the Candidate Journey.
+You can then measure CandE throughout the Candidate Journey.

 Have a read of our guide to applying feedback to your candidate touchpoints.